llobato/docs/docs/other/install-gwms-factory.md

 !!! warning

-    We really recommend you to use the OSG provided Factory and not to install your own.
+    We really recommend you to **use the OSG provided Factory and not to install your own**.
 A [VO Frontend](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/) is sufficient to submit your jobs and to decide scheduling policies.
 And this will avoid for you the complexity to avoid directly with grid sites.
-If you really need you own factory be aware that it is a complex component and may require a non trivial maintenance effort.
+If you really need you own Factory be aware that it is a complex component and may require a non trivial maintenance effort.

 Before Starting